 2. Make preparations.

-If your non-negotiable is to do 15 minutes of yoga every second morning then have your yoga mat ready.
+If your non-negotiable action is to do 15 minutes of yoga every second morning then have your yoga mat ready.
 If your non-negotiable is to juice every morning, then keep your juicer in good shape and on top of your kitchen counter, not in the cupboard.
 If your non-negotiable is to only do creative work on Friday mornings then have an automatic email response set up so nobody expects a reply from you.

 3. Inform your team.